aryanbeni/aryanbeni/README.md

-# 👋 Hi there, I'm Aryan Beniwala!
+# 👋 Hi there, I'm Aryan Beniwal!

 ## 🚀 About Me